bekatresh/ECE-445/notebooks/Sumedh/sumedh_notebook.md

 # Date: March 23rd - 25th:

-From March 23rd to 25th, Sumedh and Eshrith, another friend of mine, took on the task of soldering the second version of our PCB (printed circuit board).
+From March 23rd to 25th, Eshrith and I, took on the task of soldering the second version of our PCB (printed circuit board).
 They began by reviewing the schematic and layout diagrams, making sure they understood the function and location of each component.
 They also took the time to research any unfamiliar components or techniques, ensuring they were well-prepared for the task at hand.

-Despite their best efforts, they faced numerous challenges in achieving the precision and accuracy required to solder the intricate components of the PCB.
+Despite our best efforts, they faced numerous challenges in achieving the precision and accuracy required to solder the intricate components of the PCB.
 This experience emphasized the importance of refining our soldering skills and investing in better equipment.
 After several attempts and numerous revisions, they finally managed to complete the PCB assembly.
 Their perseverance and determination were a testament to the passion and commitment shared by our entire team.

 ![](images/7.png)
 *PCB 2*